Charles Sturt Campus

 Dr Saeed Loghman, HDR Coordinator – saeed.loghman@utas.edu.au

-Dr Jonathan MacKay- mackayj@uow.edu.au
+Dr Jonathan MacKay, Marketing- mackayj@uow.edu.au

-Dr Tracy Wilcox- t.wilcox@unsw.edu.au
+Dr Tracy Wilcox- HDR Coordinator t.wilcox@unsw.edu.au

-Dr Felicity Small- fsmall@csu.edu.au
+Dr Felicity Small, Marketing- fsmall@csu.edu.au

 Charles Sturt Team